rTiGd2/ParXive/CONTRIBUTING.md

 Please do not open a public issue for security-sensitive reports.
 Instead, contact the maintainers privately (add a SECURITY.md later if preferred).

+## Hooks

+- We use a pre-push hook to run fmt, clippy -D warnings, and tests.
+Enable hooks with:
+  - `git config core.hooksPath .githooks`